 I’ve done some internet peeping to bring you this roundup review of curlers with the right heft and power to bring you long-lasting and bodacious big curls.

-The 5 Best Curling Irons for Big Curls
+Best Curling Iron for Big Curls – 5 Top-Rated Tools

 Hot Tools Professional 24K Gold Regular Barrel Curling Iron 2 inches